carpentries-incubator/singularity-introduction/_episodes/04-singularity-files.md

 - "You can specify additional host system directories to be available in the container."
 ---

-The way in which user accounts and access permissions are handeld in Singularity containers is very different from that in Docker (where you effectively always have superuser/root access).
-When running a Singularity container, you only have the same permissions to access files as the user you are running as on the host system.
+The way in which user accounts and access permissions are handeld in {{ site.software.name }} containers is very different from that in Docker (where you effectively always have superuser/root access).
+When running a {{ site.software.name }} container, you only have the same permissions to access files as the user you are running as on the host system.

-In this episode we'll look at working with files in the context of Singularity containers and how this links with Singularity's approach to users and permissions within containers.
+In this episode we'll look at working with files in the context of {{ site.software.name }} containers and how this links with {{ site.software.name }}'s approach to users and permissions within containers.

-## Users within a Singularity container
+## Users within a {{ site.software.name }} container

 The first thing to note is that when you ran `whoami` within the container shell you started at the end of the previous episode, you should have seen the username that you were signed in as on the host system when you ran the container.

 For example, if my username were `jc1000`, I'd expect to see the following:

 ~~~
-$ singularity shell lolcow_latest.sif
+{{ site.software.cmd }} shell lolcow_latest.sif
-Singularity> whoami
+{{ site.software.prompt }} whoami
 jc1000
 ~~~
 {: .language-bash}